Today I will introduce to you one of the most important books of the year.

 There are a variety of ways to build muscle and everybody can do it.
 Building big muscles is not easy.
 You need years of training and a disciplined diet to achieve that.
-Moreover, elite bodybuilders use steroids to reach that level of huge muscles.
+Moreover, elite bodybuilders use steroids to reach that level of muscularity.
 But building a base level of strength is not hard to do.
 People who are experienced with strength training will tell you that you will build the most muscle mass at the beginning months of your strength training.
 This is referred to as newbie gains in the bodybuilding community.

 Because of the bad reputation of bodybuilding, strength training is seen as an extreme sport.
 This is not true.